 Ensure any goals you set are trackable and you can pace your path to progress.

 Lofty goals are nice, but can be hard to reach.
-Your goals should be realistic and actionable, and most importantly, make sure you’re capable of achieving them.
+Your goals should be realistic and actionable, and most importantly, capable of being achieved.

 Choose goals that makes sense to your current state.
 For example, pick one that is related to your career, life stage, work team, physical capabilities, or improving your daily routines.